dezaen/dezaen.github.io/_posts/2019-04-10-logo-folio.md

 ---
 layout: post
-title: "Logo folio"
+title: "Logo Folio"
-description: "Best of the logo designed till date"
+description: "A set of the best identity design done by me so far."
 image: "logo-folio/folio-thumbnail.png"
 tags: [Logo design]